Updated | 5 Min Read

 PLA code review, meeting and publication schedule

-PLA test codes will be released and posted online on a quarterly basis (fall, winter, spring and summer) in data files.
+PLA codes are released and posted online on a quarterly basis (fall, winter, spring and summer).
 New codes are effective in the quarter following their publication.
-These codes will also be included in the annual update of the CPT codebook beginning based on publication date.
-Review the application submission calendar for additional information on:
+These codes will also be included in the annual update of the CPT codebook based on publication date.

-- Code change application submission deadlines for quarterly review cycle
+• Code change application submission deadlines for quarterly review cycles

-For additional information on the application and review process, visit the PLA FAQs page.
+For additional information on the application and review process, visit the FAQs: CPT® PLA page.

 Approved PLA codes